Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture

 We consider a qubit probe initialized in the superposition state \(|+\rangle=(|0\rangle+|1\rangle)/\sqrt{2}\), which is maximally sensitive to phase interaction.
 After an interaction time~$\tau$, the qubit undergoes pure dephasing due to temperature-dependent fluctuations, leading to the mixed state

-where $C(T)$ denotes the coherence envelope, i.e.\ the visibility of Ramsey fringes, and $\Phi(T)$ is a mean accumulated phase.
+where the temperature-dependent $C$ and $\Phi$ denote, respectively, the coherence envelope (the visibility of Ramsey fringes) and the mean accumulated phase.
 Both quantities generally depend on the interaction time $\tau$; here we suppress this dependence for brevity.

-Physically, $C(T)$ captures the loss of coherence induced by temperature-dependent fluctuations (e.g.\ photon-number noise in a coupled mode), while $\Phi(T)$ represents a deterministic phase shift that can also carry temperature information.
-In this sense, $C(T)$ quantifies the amplitude of the Bloch vector and $\Phi(T)$ its orientation in the equatorial plane of the Bloch sphere.
+Physically, $C$ captures the loss of coherence induced by temperature-dependent fluctuations (e.g.\ photon-number noise in a coupled mode), while $\Phi$ represents a deterministic phase shift that can also carry temperature information.
+In this sense, $C$ quantifies the amplitude of the Bloch vector and $\Phi$ its orientation in the equatorial plane of the Bloch sphere.

 The corresponding Bloch vector is

 For a general qubit state $\rho=\tfrac{1}{2}(\mathbb{I}+\mathbf r\cdot\boldsymbol\sigma)$, the quantum Fisher information (QFI) for estimating a parameter $T$ is known to be~\cite{liu2020quantum, zhong2013fisher}